dcernst/dcernst.github.io/teaching/mat320f21/syllabus.md

 ### Rules of the Game ###
 Reviewing material from previous courses and looking up definitions and theorems you may have forgotten is fair game.
 However, when it comes to completing assignments for this course, you should *not* look to resources outside the context of this course for help.
 That is, you should not be consulting the web, other texts, other faculty, or students outside of our course in an attempt to find solutions to the problems you are assigned.
 On the other hand, you may use each other, the textbook, me, and your own intuition.
 If you feel you need additional resources, please come talk to me and we will come up with an appropriate plan of action.
 Please read NAU's [Academic Integrity Policy](https://www5.nau.edu/policies/Client/Details/828?whoIsLooking=Students&pertainsTo=All&sortDirection=Ascending&page=1).

-### Exams ###
-There will be two midterm exams and a cumulative final exam.
-Each exam will consist of an in-class portion and possibly a take-home portion.
-Exam 1 and Exam 2 are *tentatively* scheduled for **Monday, October 4** (week 7) and **Monday, November 8** (week 12), respectively.
-Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
-The final exam will be on **Wednesday, December 8** at **7:30-9:30AM** and is worth 20% of your overall grade.
-If any of the exams have a take-home portion, you will have a few days to complete it.
-Make-up exams will only be given under extreme circumstances, as judged by me.
-In general, it will be best to communicate conflicts ahead of time.

 ### Homework ###

 #### General Comments